Ölsboda Manor

-Geography

 Ölsboda Manor is near Lake Ölen, southeast of Degerfors.
 It is bounded notionally by Kilsbergen to the east.

 History

 Ölsboda Manor was built in the late 1820s by Jeppe Strokirk and architect Fredrik Blom.
 The manor house's vestibule was inspired by the Rosendal Palace, and the manor house was completed in 1828.

 In the 1660s, an ironwork was established on the Lake Ölen by mayor Anders Sten.